techtanic/Discounted-Udemy-Course-Enroller/README.md

 > Software to enroll in available Udemy Paid/Free courses having coupons automatically to your Udemy account.

-Everything you need can be on the website.: [duce.techtanic.space](https://duce.techtanic.space)
+Everything you need can be on the website: https://techtanic.github.io/duce/

 ## Key Features